the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

     - 20 minute session
     - 10 minute break or 10 minute thank you and session close

-It is best to get feedback and input from a representative with lived experience when planning your session timings.
+As mentioned above, it is best to get feedback and input from a representative with lived experience when planning your session timings.
 This is because there may be differences in what is required for a specific community that would negatively impact a different set of individuals.

-For example, if your event invites specifically people with lived experience of ADHD (and no other cognitive impairments) for a creative workshop:
+For example, if your event invites specifically people with lived experience of ADHD (and no other cognitive impairments) for a :art: creative workshop :art:, setting sessions at 40 minutes maximum length may be incredibly disruptive and undermine the goals and accessibility of your workshop.
+This is because many people with a lived experience of ADHD can find that forced interruption is very disruptive and prohibitive of meaningful engagement on tasks that are highly creative or require deep focus.
-You may want to consider offering longer sessions that are facilitated with self-directed breaks.
+Instead, you may want to consider offering longer sessions for this audience that can be facilitated with self-directed breaks.
 For example, for a 1.5-hr event you may consider a 10 minute introduction, followed by a 50 minute self-directed session, a 15 minute break, and then a 15 minute conclusion or share out and session close.
-This is because many people with a lived experience of ADHD can find that forced interruption is very disruptive and prohibitive of meaningful engagement on tasks that are creative or require deep focus.
+This example highlights the importance of working with your specific community to identify what formats will work best for your specific event.
+A discussion event or workshop for the same audience with ADHD may need to follow a different format (such a 30 minute instruction followed by a 10 minute break) to better support the audience's preferences and requirements.

+Try to get feedback on plans for your event as early as possible and ensure that you work with a representative or group with lived experience when deciding on the format and duration of your specific event.

 (cl-inclusive-events-event-duration)=
 ### Event Duration